timOTdev/0011_asynchronous_javascript_requests/notes.md

 - Create a developer account here - https://developer.nytimes.com/
 - They'll email you your api-key (you'll need this to make requests)

-**Unsplash Request**
+**Unsplash Request Needs Something Else?**
+- Note that Unsplash requires an HTTP header
+- We use XMLHttpRequest.setRequestHeader() as the method to set this

+- *You must call this method after "open" but before "send"*
-- Now we have code to send the header request:
+- Now we have code to send the request:
 ```
 function addImage(){}
 const searchedForText = 'hippos';
 const unsplashRequest = new XMLHttpRequest();

 unsplashRequest.open('GET', `https://api.unsplash.com/search/photos?page=1&query=${searchedForText}`);
+unsplashRequest.setRequestHeader('Authorization', 'Client-ID <your-client-id>');
 unsplashRequest.onload = addImage;

 unsplashRequest.send()
 ```
-- Note that Unsplash requires an HTTP header
-- We use XMLHttpRequest.setRequestHeader() as the method to set this
-- You must call this method after "open" but before "send"

 ## Setting a Request Header
 - Now we need to set the request header before we send to unsplash